Satori-finance/satori/source/index.html.md

 Since the oracle price is also an aggregate price, it offers similar protection from flash crashes as the index price does.

-For the Alpha launch, Satori runs its own oracle nodes on Layer 2.
+For the Alpha launch, Satori runs its own oracle nodes.

 # Liquidations